-Showcase your expertise and promote your training by becoming an approved Growing Futures trainer.
+Showcase your expertise and promote your training by becoming a Registry approved trainer.
 Quality training depends on knowledgeable, dynamic trainers.
-The Growing Futures Registry administers a statewide approval system for trainers who deliver Level 2 professional training to the early childhood workforce.
+The Registry administers a statewide approval system for trainers who deliver Level 2 professional training to the early childhood workforce.
 Note that individuals who wish to deliver Level 1 Basic Licensing training do not need to be pre-approved.

-The first step in becoming an approved trainer is to join the Growing Futures Registry as a member (PDF, 373.17 KB) and complete your membership profile.
-Your membership profile includes submitting verification of your education and professional qualifications as well as your employment history.
+The first step in becoming an approved trainer is to join the Growing Futures Registry as a member (pdf) and complete your membership profile.
+The membership profile includes submitting verification of education and professional qualifications as well as employment history.
 The trainer application includes additional information such as your resume, letters of recommendation, and all credentials and certifications related to the training topics you wish to present.
 To be approved, you must show that you have experience presenting training in the past two years.
 You must also agree to the terms of the Trainer Agreement.
-NOTE: Only in-state trainers are pre-approved by the Growing Futures Registry.
-Requests for approval from out-of-state trainers and training organizations will be denied.

 Level 1: Basic Licensing Training